-ESL games and activities are a necessity and all of these games and activities are especially effective in the classroom.
-Not only are they fun, but they are educational and efficient.
+ESL games and activities are a necessity and all of these games and activities are especially effective for teaching English in the classroom.
+Not only are these activities fun, but they are educational and efficient.
 Most of them also require very little to no prep.
-You'll certainly find more games and activities on the site that are effective as well, but if you're just starting these are great ones to learn.
+You'll certainly find more games and activities on the site that are effective as well, but if you're just starting out as a TEFL/TESL teacher these are great games and activities to learn.

-These games and activities will work well with young learners+.
+These games and activities will work well with elementary children and older.
 Many would work well with adolescents and adults, however I wouldn't use game number 2 with them.

 - Say a vocab word from your lesson

 - Have a student from each team race up to the board to write and say the word

 - Have the other students help them spell

 - The first one to write and say the word correctly gets a point (+1) for their team